Tyrrrz/GitHubActionsTestLogger/Readme.md

 ## Usage

-> Note: In order to use GitHubActionsTestLogger, you must be running your tests with **.NET SDK v3.0 or higher**.
-If you are using `actions/setup-dotnet` in your workflow to install .NET SDK, ensure that `dotnet-version` is set to `3.0.x` or higher.
-Attempting to run tests with this logger on an older version of the SDK will result in a build error.

 ### Installation

 To use GitHubActionsTestLogger, follow these steps:

-1. Install `GitHubActionsTestLogger`
+1. Install `GitHubActionsTestLogger` package in your test project
-2. Install `Microsoft.NET.Test.Sdk` (or update to latest version if it's already installed)
+2. Install `Microsoft.NET.Test.Sdk` package in your test project (or update to latest)
 3. Modify your GitHub Actions workflow file by adding `--logger GitHubActions` to `dotnet test`:

 ```yaml